NVIDIA/aistore/docs/cli/object.md

 ## Object names

-When the specified source references a directory, or a tree of nested directories, object naming is done as follows:
+When the specified source references a **directory, or a tree of nested directories**, object naming is set as follows:

 - For path `p` of source directory, resulting objects names are path to files with trimmed `p` prefix
 - `OBJECT_NAME` is prepended to each object name.
 - Abbreviations in source like `../` are not supported at the moment.

-If the source references a single file, the resulting object name is set as follows:
+If the source references a **single file**, the resulting object name is set as follows:

 - Object name is not provided: `ais object promote /path/to/(..)/file.go ais://bucket/` promotes to object `file.go` in `bucket`
 - Explicit object name is provided: `ais object promote /path/to/(..)/file.go ais://bucket/path/to/object.go` promotes object `path/to/object.go` in `bucket`